-A 155 community project that works with Whangārei mothers to tap into their business-building dreams and aspirations is flourishing as it enters its second year.
+A 155 community project that works with Whangārei mothers to tap into their business-building dreams and aspirations is flourishing.

 Participants, who often face similar challenges and share the same aspirations, come together each week to support and celebrate who they are.